MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Install-ADDSForest.md

 the value of the **DomainName** parameter.

-For example, if this parameter is not specified and a single-label prefix domain name of 15 characters or less is specified within the value of the `-DomainName` parameter, then promotion continues with an automatically generated NetBIOS domain name.
-For example, the prefix label corp within a full domain name value of corp.contoso.com would be a successful name choice.
+For example, if this parameter is not specified and a single-label prefix domain name of 15 characters or less is specified within the value of the **DomainName** parameter, then promotion continues with an automatically generated NetBIOS domain name.
+For example, the prefix label `corp` within a full domain name value of `corp.contoso.com` would be a successful name choice.

 Note that if the name value given for this parameter is a name of 16 characters or more, then the forest installation fails.